Will Mark Zuckerberg Resign? Facebook Is Under Heavy Fire By Civil Rights Leaders

 In response, the NAACP called on Congress to conduct additional investigations into Facebook.
 Derrick Johnson, the organization’s president and CEO, told NewsOne that the report added urgency to its “LogOut Facebook” digital protest planned to start Tuesday.

 Will Mark Zuckerberg Resign?
-Facebook Is Under Heavy Fire By Civil Rights Leaders was originally published on newsone.com
+Facebook Is Under Heavy Fire By Civil Rights Leaders was originally published on atlantadailyworld.com